Obviously Five Believers

 “This is not folk music!”

-Outside, the red Ferrari is waiting.
+Outside in the dark night, the red Ferrari is waiting.

-Car keys swirl through the air.
+Car keys swirl through the chilly autumn air.

-Copyright John Michael Hudtwalcker 1987, 2018.
+Copyright John Michael Hudtwalcker 1987, 2025.

 In cooperation with Skyrider Entertainment.